damjanstojcev4/Library-Management-System/README.md

 - The project is built with maintainability and extensibility in mind.
 - Follows best coding practices and a modular structure to facilitate future enhancements.

-These features make the Library Management System a robust and user-friendly tool for library administrators, librarians, and patrons.
+These features make the Library Management System a robust and user-friendly tool for library administrators, librarians, and users.